 An experienced personal injury attorney will guide you through the process and take over your case for you.
 When you choose the Abel Law Firm, you can be sure that we will consider all the potential components of compensation that may be legally yours.
 These may include medical bills, prescription medication, future physical therapy, lost wages, future earnings, emotional distress, and pain and suffering.
 We will take over negotiations on your behalf, and we will not accept any lowball offers.
 You can rest easy knowing that we will bring our years of experience to fight for the full amount to which you may be entitled.

 Contact the Abel Law Firm Today

 If you’ve been injured in a drunk driving accident that wasn’t your fault while you were riding a rent-a-bike in Oklahoma City, you may be entitled to compensation.
 This can be a painful and confusing time, but you do not have to navigate this alone.
 You should not be responsible for paying for an accident that you did not cause.

 We are local Oklahoma City personal injury lawyers with over 150 years of combined experience among our six attorneys.
-We have successfully represented many other individuals in similar situations, and we know how to get results.
+Our attorneys have successfully represented many other individuals in similar situations, and we know how to get results.
 We exist to serve our community, and our prior satisfied clients are the reason why we do what we do.

 Call us today at (405) 239-7046 to speak with a member of the Abel Law Firm legal team.
 You can also submit a contact form to share your information with us.
 We are ready to review your case and discuss your options so you can make the best decision for you.
 Let us take over your case so that you can focus on your recovery and move forward with your life.
 Call us now.